Start Your LLC Online With Nolo Today

 1. Choose a Name for Your Georgia LLC

-Georgia, like other states, has rules for what you can name your LLC.
+LLC name must include an entity designator.
 Under Georgia law, an LLC's name must contain "limited liability company," "limited company" or an abbreviated version of one of those two names.
 For example, you can abbreviate "limited" as "ltd." or "company" as "co."
 You can also use the acronyms LLC or LC, with or without periods.
 (Ga.
-Code § 14-11-207 (2023).)
+Code § 14-11-207 (2024).)

 3. File Articles of Organization and Transmittal Form